jennifernha/King-County-House-Sales/README.md

 ![graph6](./images/grade_graph.png)
 ***
 ## Conclusions
-Our winning model (Model 3) has an R squared value of 0.831, indicating that the model is capable of explaining 83.1% of the variability in a property's price.From this analysis, we can conclude that `waterfront`, `grade`, and `view` are features that have strong relationship with the target variable (`price`).
+Our winning model (Model 3) has an R squared values of 0.83, indicating that the model is capable of explaining 83% of the variability in a property's price.
+However, I want to point out that model 5 is also a very strong when all things considered (R squared values, Q-Q plot, and homoscedasticity plot).
+From this analysis, we can conclude that `sqft_living`, `grade`, and `sqft_above` are features that have strong relationship with the target variable (`price`).
 Model 3 combined with EDA performed in the above led to below three recommendations.

+**1. It's all about the size!** Expectedly, our analysis shows that the space of a property matters the most and will add the most value to the house sales price.
+While having a variety of listings to satisfy different buyers, it would be the best to prioritize buyers looking for a house for their family.

+**2. Larger living space apart from basement!** While the overall size of space matters, it is more imperative to have larger space above the ground.

-**1. Secure waterfront properties when available.** While there are not that many, our analysis shows that a waterfront property can be worth $344,597 more than an inland property on average.
+**3. Secure waterfront properties when available!** While there are not that many, our analysis shows that a waterfront property can be worth $344,597 more than an inland property on average.
 There were only 146 waterfront properties to begin with in the data set, which consists of 0.80% of the total transactions.
 Given that acquiring a waterfront property is quite rare and a waterfront property can be worth a lot more, I recommend the team to prioritize acquiring waterfront properties to their listings.

-**2. Advertise and show the properties to many people.** It was very evident from our analysis that the housing price has a direct relationship with the number of viewings to potential buyers.
+**4. Advertise and show the properties to many people!** It was very evident from our analysis that the housing price has a direct relationship with the number of viewings to potential buyers.
 I highly recommend advertising each property if possible, and creating a small "competition" will definitely help.

-**3. Grading matters.** Higher grades yield higher housing prices.
+**5. Grading matters!** Higher grades yield higher housing prices.
 I recommend the team to avoid including low grade properties as the sales price increases with higher grade.
 This will provide the team with opportunities to close deals in their/seller's favor.
 ***
 ## For More Information
 See the full analysis in the [Jupyter Notebook](http://localhost:8888/notebooks/King%20County%20House%20Sales%20Analysis.ipynb) or review this [presentation](https://github.com/jennifernha/King-County-House-Sales/blob/main/Presentation.pdf).